Stuart Forster reviews a stay at The Hope and Anchor South Ferriby gastropub in north Lincolnshire.

-The quality and value of dishes prepared by Slawomir Mikolajczyk and his team is reflected in a Michelin Bib Gourmand award plus two AA rosettes.
+The quality and value of dishes prepared by Slawomir Mikolajczyk and his team are reflected in a Michelin Bib Gourmand award plus two AA rosettes.
 If you plan on a weekend visit it’s advisable to reserve a table.

 British cuisine forms the mainstay of the menu, which changes seasonally.
 As you’d now expect, vegan and vegetarian choices are available.
-The glass-fronted meat aging cabinet is a clear hint that steak counts among the specialities of the kitchen.
+The glass-fronted meat ageing cabinet is a clear hint that steak counts among the specialities of the kitchen.

 After sampling a couple of Lindisfarne oysters, I opted to start with steak tartare.

-The promise of fish landed at nearby Grimsby prompted me to order a main of beer-battered fish and triple cooked chips served with tartare sauce and mushy peas.
+The promise of fish landed at nearby Grimsby prompted me to order a main of beer-battered fish and triple-cooked chips served with tartare sauce and mushy peas.
 The fish proved delightfully succulent.

 Though tempted by the crème brûlée for dessert, I chose the sticky toffee pudding.
 It was served in a skillet with a jug of custard.

-Prior to taking my seat in the dining room I ordered a pint of hand-pulled local ale from the bar.
-Despite the wine list having a handful of viable options, including a handful of wines served by glass, I liked the look of the cocktail list which included a zinging Alabama Slammer.
+Prior to taking my seat in the dining room, I ordered a pint of hand-pulled local ale from the bar.
+Despite the wine list having a handful of viable options, including a handful of wines served by the glass, I liked the look of the cocktail list which included a zinging Alabama Slammer.